Willing Dogs and Reluctant Masters: On Friendship and Dogs,by Gary Borjesson (250 pages, Paul Dry Books, 2012)

 I’ll now take it on faith, the writer’s faith, that dogs, domesticated wolves, may be happy under—no, may be made happy by—human mastery.
 But that humans, uncircumventably the masters of domesticated nature, can be exhilaratingly happy, and also better, more thoughtful, and more just in their friendly companionship with dogs—that’s proven beyond doubt by this lovely book.

 Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
 This essay originally appeared in the St. John’s Review (Volume 54, No. 2, 2013) and appears here by permission of the author.
-Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers and thus no email).
+Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers and thus does not have email).